NethServer/docs/developer-manual/en/dhcp.rst

     DhcpRangeStart=192.168.5.200
     status=enabled

-If the property ``DhcpGatewayIp`` is not set, the router for DHCP clients will be the ip address of the network interface associated to the range.
 Hosts inside the blue network can always access the local DNS server.

 .. note:: If a record is a related to an interface without a role, the record is automatically deleted.

+The gateway for clients will be:

+* if set, the value of property ``DhcpGatewayIp``
+* otherwise if the server has a red interface, the gateway is the IP address of the interface where the DHCP is enabled (eg. IP of the blue interface for clients in the guest's network)
+* otherwise if the server has only a green interface, the gateway of the green interface will be used

 .. _ip_reservation-section: